-Treasury conducted public consultation on the draft Guidelines between 25 June 2009 and 23 July 2009.
-There were 19 submissions in response to the consultation, which are available on the Treasury website.
+The Treasury conducted public consultation on the draft Guidelines between 14 July 2011 to 31 August 2011.
+There were 17 submissions in response to the consultation, which are available on the Treasury website.

 Some amendments were made to the draft Guidelines in response to comments by respondents.
 Additional explanatory notes were also added into the text of the Guidelines to clarify particular issues of concern.